-The Museum of Royal Worcester is one of the world’s leading specialist museums and is situated adjacent to the former Royal Worcester factory site in Severn Street, Worcester.
+The origins of the Museum of Royal Worcester is a fascinating romp through design and manufacturing history.
+As one of the world’s leading specialist museums we are situated adjacent to the former Royal Worcester factory site in Severn Street, Worcester.

 During the 1860s and 70s Richard William Binns FSA (1819–1900), Managing Director, Art Director and first company historian started to buy examples of early Worcester and other works of Art to inspire his workforce.
 He was particularly fascinated with the Arts of the Far East and following the example of the Sevres museum in France, amassed a large collection of Japanese, Chinese and Korean ceramics and Japanese bronzes.
 He also built on the former Chamberlain factory design library, by acquiring a large number of books on sculpture, architecture, costume, calligraphy, botany, and the decorative arts.
 The first Royal Worcester factory museum was opened to the public in November 1879 and as Mr Binns saw it, the museum was to be: